babushkai/babushkai/README.md

 ## Who are you
 Living as art and science to distill knowledge with Coffee☕️ and [Lo-fi jazz](https://www.youtube.com/c/majesticcasual) as fuel \
-Making [Biblio](https://github.com/kwdaisuke/Biblio) throughout my journey of life
+Making [Babushka](https://github.com/kwdaisuke/Babushka) and [Biblio](https://github.com/kwdaisuke/Biblio) throughout my journey of life

 ## Website
 [Babushka ML](https://babushkaml.com/)